Book Crossing 2015: An Intercontinental Book Discussion

 - For 4th-6th graders.

-- Chew on some good food while chatting about two great books which kids in our Sister City in France will also be reading: Wonder by R. J. Palacio and The Little Prince by Antoine de Saint-Exupéry.
+- Featuring When You Reach Me by Rebecca Stead.
+Chew on some good food while chatting about a great book that kids in our Sister City in France will also be reading!
 Books are available at the Youth Services Desk.